johnnymatthews/mohnjatthews-blog/2024-11-01-install-vagrant-on-windows-11/install-vagrant-on-windows-11.md

     vagrant up --provider=virtualbox
     ```

-    For some reason, I always need to add the `--provider` tag to tell Vagrant exactly which provider I'm using.
-It might just be my setup, though.
+    I'm not sure why, but I only need to add the `--provider` tag _sometimes_.
+This tag tells Vagrant exactly which provider I'm using.

 ## Done